Semantic Nullability

 To accomplish this, if an error occured within a resolver, the resolver's value would be replaced with a

-array in the response.
+null, and an error would be added to theerrorsarray in the response.
 GraphQL thus adopted the non-traditional stance of all types being "nullable by default" (since an error could happen anywhere at any time for any reason).However, null-checking is exhausting and in some positions errors are extremely unlikely (and null is not an expected value according to the business logic) so GraphQL allowed a position to be marked non-nullable by following the type with a

-marker - this would guarantee that that position in the data could not contain anull
+!marker - this would guarantee that that position in the data could not contain anull.What if a non-null field were to throw an error, or incorrectly return

-instead.
+null, then?
+To solve that apparent contradiction, GraphQL introduced the "error propagation" behavior (also known colloquially as "null bubbling") - when anull(from an error or otherwise) occurs in a non-nullable position, the parent position (either a field or a list item) is madenullinstead.
 This behavior would repeat if the parent position was also non-nullable, and this could propagate (or "bubble") all the way up to the root of the operation if everything in the path is non-nullable.Thus the

-non-null marker has also been known as "kills parent on exception" due to this destructive error propagation behavior.This solved the issue, and meant that GraphQL's nullability promises were still honoured; but it wasn't without complications.
+!non-null marker has also been known as "kills parent on exception" due to this destructive error propagation behavior.This solved the issue, and meant that GraphQL's nullability promises were still honoured; but it wasn't without complications.

 Complication 1: partial success